 I was born in Baltimore.
 My mother and father were too.
 In fact, my family is three generations strong here.
 We’re from all over — East Baltimore, West, and the county, too.
 I’m a product of it all because my family has lived in every part of this city and its outskirts.
 I’ve known about the city’s ills since my childhood and even witnessed some of them growing up, but it’s always been the most beautiful place I’ve ever seen.
 Not in an Instagrammable kind of way, but in its grit and the spirit of the people.

-And her daughter, my mother — often reminded me what it was like growing up in a racist and segregated Baltimore in the 1960s and 70s.
+And her daughter, my mother, often reminded me what it was like growing up in a racist and segregated Baltimore in the 1960s and ’70s.
 She recalled the times she had to run miles home after being chased by her racist classmates.

 That’s the Baltimore I’ve always known.

 I spent one of the best summers of my college career as an intern at a youth arts center in Sandtown, where I learned so much about the generation coming up behind me.
 They were jovial and excited about the summer projects and wanted to beautify the city.
-I witnessed them going door to door every day to talk to the homeowners in the community about the plans they had to paint the mailboxes around the way.
+I witnessed them going door to door every day to talk to homeowners in the community about their plans to paint the mailboxes around the way.
 By the end of the season, they’d conceptualized and painted dozens of mailboxes and murals across the city.
 The powerful murals had important messages of self-love, community, and kindness weaved throughout them.
 From then on, I knew the future of this city and its people were in good hands.

 Unfortunately, there are a lot of cities just like Baltimore that are deemed unfit by politicians and the media — too violent and not worthy of being fixed.
-When President Trump tweets about the city being “disgusting” and that “no human being would want to live there,” he’s not just insulting an entire city beyond moral comprehension — he’s just flat out wrong.
+When President Trump tweets about the city being “disgusting” and that “no human being would want to live there,” he’s not just insulting an entire city beyond moral comprehension — he’s flat out wrong.